0xPARC/0xparc-intro-book/src/plonk.typ

   1. Both parties compute the degree $n-1$ polynomials
     $sigma_a, sigma_b, sigma_c in FF_q [X]$ described above,
     based on the copy constraints in the problem statement.
-  2. Victor chooses random challenges $mu, lambda in FF_q$ and sends them to Penny.
+  2. Victor chooses random challenges $mu, lambda in FF_q$ and sends them to Peggy.
-  3. Penny interpolates the six accumulator polynomials $F_a$, ..., $F'_c$ defined
+  3. Peggy interpolates the six accumulator polynomials $F_a$, ..., $F'_c$ defined
     in @copycheck-left and @copycheck-right.
-  4. Penny uses @root-check to prove @copycheck-init holds.
+  4. Peggy uses @root-check to prove @copycheck-init holds.
-  5. Penny uses @root-check to prove @copycheck-accum holds for $X in {omega, omega^2, ..., omega^(n-1)}$.
+  5. Peggy uses @root-check to prove @copycheck-accum holds for $X in {omega, omega^2, ..., omega^(n-1)}$.
-  6. Penny uses @root-check to prove @copycheck-final holds.
+  6. Peggy uses @root-check to prove @copycheck-final holds.
 ]

 == Public and private witnesses